-The parameters in the Command operating mode wizard are written by the controller once there is an online connection between the drive controller and controller.
+The parameters in the Command operating mode wizard are written by the controller once there is an online connection between the drive controller and controller and provided that the parameters are part of the process data mapping.
 In this state, you can read off the values in the parameters that the drive controller receives from the controller.
 Using parameter J41 Motion-ID, you can identify the ongoing motion task in order to assign the status bit correctly.